Beach safety and rules

 Never put a disposable BBQ in a litter bin.
 Only use the approved fire bins at our designated BBQ areas.

-How we deal with shingle and seaweed on our beaches and promenades.
+How we deal with shingle,seaweed and palm oil on our beaches and promenades.

 At certain times of the year and in certain weather conditions, shingle, stones and sand will be washed up onto our promenades, blocking the footpath.